lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 The most critical risk is that a misbehaving oracle, in collusion with node operators, could potentially steal up to 30% of ETH from the Lido protocol by creating vaults with artificially inflated values, given the global external shares minting limits.

 This proposal addresses these risks by implementing comprehensive sanity checks and a quarantine mechanism for funds that cannot be verified on-chain immediately, ensuring the integrity of the global accounting system.

+## Changelog

+- 1.1.0 - 2026-04-08: Remove redundant `maxLiabilityShares` upper-bound check against on-chain `record.maxLiabilityShares` in `LazyOracle`; manipulation protection is provided by VaultHub's equality guard, which skips the update when reported and on-chain values differ, preserving the peak collateral requirement until the next oracle period
+- 1.0.1 - 2025-12-24: Change status from Proposed to Implemented
+- 1.0.0 - 2025-09-01: Initial version

 ## Specification